4 W Mini RGB Laser Module with 7.5 V PSU

-The is a professional 4W full RGB Laser Module.
-It is built using brand new laser diodes and
+The is a 4W RGB Laser Module.
+It is built using high-performance laser diodes and optics.

 Manufacturer: Opt Lasers